 Description

-Raspberry Nootka (Rubus idaeus) is a high-yielding, deciduous raspberry from the Rosaceae family, valued for its bright red, medium-sized berries and strong disease resistance.
-This self-fertile, summer-bearing variety produces its main crop on second-year canes (floricanes) but is unusual in that it can also fruit on new first-year canes.
-Known for its vigorous growth and productivity, Nootka produces fragrant, richly flavoured fruit that harvests well over several weeks from mid-summer into autumn.
-The berries are ideal for fresh eating and preserve beautifully — their firm texture makes them excellent for freezing, cooking, or making jams.
-With a semi-erect growth habit reaching 1.5 to 2 metres tall and around 50 cm wide, it is ideal for growing along trellises, fences, or up against walls.
-Nootka performs best in cool, temperate, and arid climates where winter chill is present.
+Raspberry Nootka is a high-yielding, deciduous raspberry from the Rosaceae family, valued for its bright red, medium to large-sized berries and strong disease resistance.
+This self-fertile, summer-bearing variety produces its main crop on second-year canes, known as floricanes, but is unusual in that it can also fruit on new first-year canes.
+Known for its vigorous growth and productivity, Nootka produces fragrant, richly flavoured fruit over several weeks from late November to late January.
+The berries are ideal for fresh eating and preserve beautifully.
+Their firm texture makes them excellent for freezing, cooking, or making jams.
+With a semi-erect growth habit reaching 1–1.5 metres tall and around 50 cm wide, it is ideal for growing along trellises, fences, or up against walls.
+Nootka performs best in cool, temperate, and arid climates where a winter chill is present.

 When to Plant

-Plant Raspberry Nootka during winter to early spring while the canes are dormant.
-Only plant when the soil is workable and not frozen or waterlogged.
-For best results, aim to plant by early spring so the canes have time to establish before the growing season begins.
+Plant from winter to early spring while the plant is dormant.
+Avoid planting in frozen or waterlogged soil.
 If you cannot plant immediately upon receiving, store the canes in a cool, dry place and plant as soon as possible to avoid stress.

 Where to Plant